Qasem Soleimani: Anniversary

+Following Soleimani's death, the Islamic Republic had embedded him within their martyrdom culture, where he was idolized through public images like billboards, monuments, and murals.

 On 3 January 2021, the first anniversary was marked of Qassem Soleimani and Abu Mahdi al-Muhandis in Baghdad.
 Tens of thousands of mourners marched on the highway to the Baghdad International Airport, the location of Soleimani's death, where they held a candlelight vigil.
 Maher Nazeh of Reuters reported that "tens of thousands of supporters of Iranian-backed Iraqi paramilitary groups" chanted anti-American slogans on the anniversary.

 There have been held commemoration ceremonies by the name of "Commemoration-Ceremony (Anniversary) of Martyr Qassem-Soleimani" (and Abu Mahdi al-Muhandis) in presence and virtually (via web conferencing) in the cities of the Islamic Republic of Iran and several countries, such as Oman, Iraq, Syria and Portugal.

 According to Fars News Agency, the anniversary of the commemoration of Qasem Soleimani, Abu Mahdi al-Muhandis and their colleagues was held with the presence of local and foreign officials in University of Tehran, Iran.

 On 3 January 2024, an explosion occurred near a cemetery in Kerman, on the 4th anniversary of Soleimani's death.
 About 89 people were killed and another 284 wounded, in an attack claimed by the ISIS.

 On 3 January 2025, the Iranian government held a rally to mark the fifth anniversary of the death of "national hero" Qasem Soleimani, whom Iran claimed played a key role in "defeating terrorism" abroad.
 His popularity in Iran has significantly increased following the fall of the Assad regime in Syria, and the perceived inability of his successor, Esmail Qaani, to maintain the same level of effectiveness.